Celebrities who own unusual properties

 Bob Hope’s Palm Springs spaceship home

-Its subsequent owner investor Ron Burkle has since commissioned Lautner protegée Helena Arahuete to undetake a multi-million-dollar renovation project, using John Lautner's original plans and 100 expert craftsmen, report British newspaper The Daily Mail.
+Its subsequent owner investor, Ron Burkle, has since commissioned Lautner protegée Helena Arahuete to undertake a multi-million-dollar renovation project, using John Lautner's original plans and 100 expert craftsmen.

 Alicia Keys' Razor House masterpiece